Page Start

 (人参湯)

-Naito T, Itoh H, Nagano T, et al. Effects of Ninjin-to on levels of brain-gut peptides (motilin, vasoactive intestinal peptide, gastrin, and somatostatin) in human plasma.
+Naito T, Itoh H, Nagano T, et al. Effects of ninjin-to on levels of brain-gut peptides (motilin, vasoactive intestinal peptide, gastrin, and somatostatin) in human plasma.
 Biological & Pharmaceutical Bulletin 2001; 24: 194-6.
 1) C&I

 Z01.8 Improvement in QOL of patients undergoing bowel preparation for colonoscopy Daikenchuto